Double Chocolate Sourdough Bread

 9:00 AMBake and Enjoy!

-If you prefer to mix the levain the night before, you can mix a 1:10:10 Levain that is ready in 12 hours or overnight
+If you prefer to mix the levain the night before, you can mix a 1:10:10 Levain that is ready in 12 hours or overnight.
+Combine 50 grams of water, 50 grams of bread flour, and 5 grams of mature sourdough starter.
+Let rest overnight until it has doubled in size and is bubbly and active.

 Bloom the Cocoa Powder

-I use an autolyse method in this chocolate sourdough artisan bread.
+Step 3: Autolyse.
+I use an autolyse method in this double chocolate sourdough bread.
 It helps strengthen the gluten strands in the dough and gives a better overall texture and crumb to this bread.
-An hour before the levain is ready, mix together the bread flour and water.
+An hour before the levain is ready, mix together the bread flour and water in a large bowl (Image 5).
 Cover the dough and let it rest for an hour.
-As soon as the water hydrates the flour, gluten strands begin aligning and strengthening.

-Add the sugar, salt, ripe levain and cooled cocoa mixture to the autolysed dough.
+Step 4: Mix the Dough.
+Add the sugar, salt, ripe levain and cooled cocoa mixture to the autolysed dough (Image 6).
 Pinch chunks of dough and reincorporate them together gently.
 Pick up one side of the dough and fold it over on itself.
 The dough will be sticky.
-Wet your hands as needed and continue to work with the dough, gently kneading until all the ingredients are incorporated and the dough is smooth.
-Transfer the dough to a plastic container or a glass bowl if desired.
+Wet your hands as needed and continue to work with the dough, gently kneading until all the ingredients are incorporated and the dough is smooth (Image 7).
+Transfer the dough to a plastic container or a glass bowl if desired and cover (Image 8).

 Bulk Fermentation

-The total bulk fermentation time is around 4-5 hours, from the time the levain hits the dough to when the dough is shaped and then put in the refrigerator.
+Step 5: Bulk Fermentation.
+The total bulk fermentation time is around 4-5 hours, from the time the levain is mixed in the dough to when the dough is shaped and then put in the refrigerator.
 During this bulk fermentation, I do some sets of stretch and folds and use the lamination method to add the chocolate chips to the dough.

-Stretch and Fold: To “stretch and fold,” wet your hand (so it doesn’t stick to the dough).
-Reach down to the bottom of the bowl of dough and pull the dough up and over the top of the dough.
+Stretch and Fold: To “stretch and fold,” use a wet hand (so it doesn’t stick to the dough).
+Reach down to the bottom of the bowl of dough and pull the dough up and over the top of the dough (Images 9 & 10).
 Turn the bowl 1/4 turn and repeat the stretch and fold.
 Turn another 1/4 turn and repeat.
-Perform one more 1/4 turn with stretching and folding the dough.
+Perform one more 1/4 turn with stretching and folding the dough (Image 11).
 Cover and set aside.
+Let rest for 30 minutes and then repeat the series of stretch and folds.
+You will complete a total of 3 sets of stretch and folds, waiting 30 minutes between each.
+Watch the stretch and fold video here.

-Lamination: On a clean counter top, stretch the dough as thin as you can without tearing it.
+Lamination: 30 minutes after your third set of stretch and folds, stretch the dough onto a clean counter as thin as you can without tearing it (Image 12).
 When the dough is fully stretched, sprinkle 3/4 of the milk chocolate chips over the dough.
-Fold the dough up and sprinkle the rest of the milk chocolate as you fold the dough up into a little package.
-This strengthens gluten strands and gives even disbursement to the chocolate.
+Fold the dough up and sprinkle the rest of the milk chocolate as you fold the dough up into a little package and place it back in the bowl.
+Cover and let rise.
+This step helps strengthen gluten strands and gives even disbursement to the chocolate.

-Once the dough has risen about 20-30%, has a few bubbles scattered around the top and feels extensible and aerated, it’s time to shape the dough.
+Step 6: Pre-Shape/Bench Rest.
+Once the dough has risen about 30-40%, has a few bubbles scattered around the top and feels extensible and aerated, it’s time to shape the dough.
 Prepare a banneton or small bowl.
 Place a kitchen towel or hair net in the bowl and liberally flour.
 If you use the hair net, you may not need to use much flour.
-Pre-shape the risen dough by dragging it into a circle on the countertop and letting it rest for about 30 minutes uncovered.
-Then it’s time to shape!
-Use this post as a guide of shaping.
+Pre-shape the risen dough by dragging it into a circle on the countertop, using a bench scraper or your hands and letting the dough rest for about 30 minutes uncovered.

 Cold Fermentation

-Pre-heat the Oven: Put a dutch oven (top and all) into the oven and preheat to 500 degrees.
-Allow the dutch oven to heat for about 30 minutes at 500 degrees.
-This builds up steam, which is necessary to achieve the beautiful oven spring and perfect crust that artisan bread is known for.
+Step 9: Pre-heat the Oven: Put a dutch oven (top and all) into the oven and preheat to 450ºF.
+Allow the dutch oven to heat for about 30 minutes at 450ºF.

-Scoring the Dough: Once preheated for 30 minutes, pull the loaf out of the refrigerator.
+Step 10: Scoring the Dough: Once preheated for 30 minutes, pull the loaf out of the refrigerator.
 Remove the plastic wrap (this is easy to do straight out of the refrigerator if the dough is chilled –not easy if the dough warms up) and place a piece of parchment paper on top of the bread dough.
-Flip the dough over so that it is now sitting on the parchment paper.
-Take off the bowl/banneton and kitchen towel.
-Smooth the flour over the top of the dough (add a little extra for more contrast if desired) or leave the flour off completely for no contrast.
-Use a bread lame or very sharp knife to score the dough.
+Flip the dough over so that it is now sitting on the parchment paper, seam-side down.

 Frequently Asked Questions